brkicisi/ShellBuilder/README.md

   	</tr>
 	<tr>
 		<td>1.5</td>
-    	<td>name</td>
+    	<td>module_name</td>
 		<td></td>
 		<td></td>
-		<td>Sets name to this if initializing a new design.
-Cannot contain spaces.
+		<td>Sets name of module to this if initializing a new design.
+Cannot contain spaces (will be replaced with underscores).
 Has no effect if starting with a base design.</td>
   	</tr>
 	<tr>
 		<td>2</td>